-Once again, Crowne Plaza Hunter Valley comes to our rescue with a ready prepared cheat sheet outlining some of the best family friendly vineyards in the area.
+Once again, Crowne Plaza Hunter Valley comes to our rescue with a ready prepared cheat sheet outlining some of the best family friendly vineyards in the Hunter.
 It turns out there are many, some boasting playgrounds and cafes, others large grassy play areas the kids can run amok in.

 Our favourite is Gemelli Estate, a picture perfect European style vineyard with a pretty courtyard overrun with riotous pink blooms.
 There’s a glorious weeping willow (that is too tempting for a small boy not to climb) shading tables and chairs for thirsty visitors.
 And it all overlooks Chardonnay and Muscat vines heavy with grapes, almost ripe enough for picking.